HPD searching for suspect in Sunlake murder investigation

 HUNTSVILLE, Ala.
-(WHNT) – Officers and investigators with Huntsville Police Department (HPD) responded to a shots fired call early Wednesday morning.
+(WHNT) – Officers and investigators with Huntsville Police Department (HPD) responded to a call for possible shots fired early Wednesday morning.

-The call had come in around 3:00 a.m., according to Sgt.
-Rosalind White with HPD.
+The call came in around 3:00 a.m., according to HPD’s Sgt.
+Rosalind White.
 Officers arrived at the Sunlake at Edgewater Apartments and found one victim with gunshot wounds.

 Upon investigation, two other apartments were found to have been shot into, however, there were no other reported injuries.